imckinney18/prb-hack21/README.md

 Identify an alternate problem that SOCOM faces and solve it.
 Extra interest will be paid to solutions that integrate with a user's current kit (e.g. TAK or Night Vision)

+## **Back to Basics: Jumpable E-Bike**
+Develop an electronic mountain bike, which is able to be transported easily, and capable of jumping out of an aircraft.
+The focus should be on simple and reliable designs that extend the range of human operators without adding extra burden or complexity.
+Starting off with an existing bike is recommended, but custom designs will also be allowed.